-- 1. Support efforts to provide federal funds related to local government response to ensure the health and safety of its residents when planned power outages are initiated by our public utility. - 2.
-Support efforts to provide funding for generators for powering critical public infrastructure to enhance Napa County's resilience in the face of planned power outages initiated by our public utility. - Support legislative and regulatory efforts to require cellular service providers to work with local Office of Emergency officials during PSPS by providing real-time information needed to respond and/or provide critical messaging to County residents. - 4.
-Support for adequate backup power for cell towers located in high-risk areas in Napa County.
+- Support efforts to provide federal funds related to local government response to ensure the health and safety of its residents when planned power outages are initiated by our public utility. - Support efforts to provide funding for generators for powering critical public infrastructure to enhance Napa County's resilience in the face of planned power outages initiated by our public utility. - 4.3.
+Support legislative and regulatory efforts to require cellular service providers to work with local Office of Emergency officials during PSPS by providing real-time information needed to respond and/or provide critical messaging to County residents.